 Comparing Moisture Meter Options

-There are two kinds of wood moisture meters available to flooring installers: Pin meters that use electrical resistance and pinless meters that use electromagnetic waves to measure moisture as a percentage of the wood’s oven-dry weight.
+There are two kinds of wood moisture meters available to flooring installers: Pin meters that use electrical resistance and pinless meters that use electromagnetic waves to measure electrical properties of the wood that the meter displays as its moisture content.

-Pin meters bring precision to moisture checks, and are often used to determine how deep in a sample of wood a moisture pocket occurs.
-Meters with insulated pins are particularly good for determining just how deep a moisture pocket goes.
-However, they leave pinholes in the surface of the wood—which is not an attractive option for flooring professionals!
+Pin meters bring precision to moisture checks and are often used to determine the specific location of moisture problems.
+Meters with insulated pins are particularly good for determining just how deep a moisture issue goes.
+However, they leave pinholes in the surface of the wood—which is always desirable but easily can be repaired.

-Pinless meters don’t have to penetrate the surface of the wood to measure moisture These meters are sometimes called non-destructive moisture meters because they don’t have to damage the surface of wood flooring—so they’re often preferred for checking flooring moisture.
+Pinless meters are non-invasive in that they don’t penetrate the surface of the wood to measure moisture.
+These meters are sometimes called non-destructive moisture meters because they don’t damage the surface of wood flooring—so depending on the situation, they may be preferred for checking flooring moisture.

-Many professionals keep both kinds of meters on hand—or use a 2-in-1 device that can be used either way.
+Many wood flooring professionals keep both kinds of meters on hand.
 The pinless meter can quickly take readings in different places without damaging the floor, while the pin meter can provide more precise measurements of moisture in wood.

 There are a few different factors that can change a moisture measurement beyond the actual moisture content of the wood being tested.
 Each of these factors can affect pin and pinless meters differently:

-- Wood Species.
-Both pin and pinless meters may be thrown off by different species of wood.
+1. Wood Species.
+Both pin and pinless meter readings may be affected by different species of wood.
 In pin meters, this is because different wood species have different electrical resistance values.
 In pinless meters, this is because different kinds of wood have different specific gravities (SGs).

-- Wood Temperature.
+3. Wood Temperature.
 Temperature affects the electrical resistance of wood, so corrections may need to be made for pin-type meters.
-There is some effect on reading with pinless meters, but not nearly as pronounced, so corrections are rarely necessary.
+There is some effect on reading with pinless meters, especially in extremes, but not nearly as pronounced, so corrections are rarely necessary.
 Also, temperatures rarely reach these extremes for interior flooring installations.

-- Moisture Content Range of the Meter.
+4. Moisture Content Range of the Meter.
 Each moisture meter on the market has a set “range” over which it can provide accurate moisture meter readings.
 For most pin-type meters, this is between 6% and 25% MC, while pinless meters usually go as low as 5%.
-There are some models that can get measurements in wetter or drier wood, but this is the average.
 Outside of the meter’s range, moisture measurements become less accurate and work as a relative assessment of moisture.
 However, 6-25% is a suitable detection range for most jobs, as %MC values outside of this range often mean that the wood is compromised.

 With a well-chosen wood moisture meter, flooring installers and inspectors can make sure that wood flooring is free from moisture-related problems that cost them time, money and lost reputation from call-backs.